List and Brief Introductions to Famous and Exceptional Chinese Pagodas

 Exquisite Dougong Structures of Pagoda of Fogong Temple, Picture from baimumuxi wangmumu.

-Inside the pagoda are exquisite Buddhist statues, frescos, ancient plaques, and historic relics.
+Inside the pagoda preserved exquisite Buddhist statues, frescos, ancient plaques, and historical relics.

 Ancient Plaques of Pagoda of Fogong Temple

 Songyue Pagoda — Earliest Extant Brick Pagoda in China